diegosc78/mqttmatrixportal/README.md

 - Subscribe to a configurable topic
 - Set status light in neopixel

-Work in progress:

-- Manage reconnections

-To do:

 - Optimize text size, position
+- Scroll when long text
 - Different text color depending on (json) message

-- No default message ("waiting...")
+To do:

+- Manage MQTT connection errors

 ## References